 And if you’re feeling extra splurge-y, dinner at the three-Michelin-starred The Restaurant at Meadowood delivers impeccable service, meticulous farm-to-table menus, and—of course—exquisite Napa Valley wines.
 You might even stay the night and take advantage of the resort’s excellent spa and golf course.

-The indulgences present themselves as soon as you pull past the guard gate at Meadowood Napa Valley.
-You peek at the sunny swimming pools and tennis courts, and catch a glimpse of the 14,000-square-foot, Architectural Digest–worthy spa tucked into a wooded hillside.
-The reception valet greets you with complimentary wine and cookies, then whisks you via cart to your private cottage so that you can relax before you take in a game of croquet or golf, or get a treatment in the luxurious spa, followed by an extraordinary dinner at the three-Michelin-starred The Restaurant at Meadowood.
+As is the case with their wines, Napa Valley hotels and resorts do not disappoint.
+Whether you choose to book a stay at one of the more bucolic retreats or opt for a more lively urban setting, you’ll find the region’s uniquely Californian take on hospitality to be nothing short of enthralling.
+The indulgences present themselves as soon as you pull past the gatehouse at Meadowood Napa Valley.
+You can peek at the sunny swimming pools and tennis courts, and catch a glimpse of the 1,300-square-metre Architectural Digest–worthy spa tucked away on a wooded hillside.
+The reception valet greets you with complimentary wine and biscuits, and then whisks you via golf cart to your private cottage so that you can relax before you take in a game of croquet or a round of golf, or have a treatment in the luxurious spa, followed by an extraordinary dinner at the three-Michelin-starred The Restaurant at Meadowood.

-Such is the resort life in Napa Valley, which offers a variety of indulgent accommodations.
-Auberge du Soleil, for instance, provides all the world-class service and amenities demanded by its Relais & Châteaux designation, and the Solage Calistoga has a 20,000-square-foot geothermal spa (the mudslide treatment is a must), plus a new open-air Chef’s Atrium at the Michelin-rated Solbar.
+Such is the resort life in Napa Valley, which offers a variety of indulgent accommodation options.
+Auberge du Soleil, for instance, provides all the world-class service and amenities demanded by its Relais & Châteaux designation, and the Solage Calistoga has a 1,900-square-metre geothermal spa (the mudslide treatment is a must), plus a new open-air Chef’s Atrium at the Michelin-rated Solbar.
+Central Napa, meanwhile, offers the Archer Hotel, with its destination rooftop that is known both for its lively soirées and high-end spa.

-The resort life in Napa Valley means private cottages, geothermal spas, and buttery Bouchon baked goods brought to your room for breakfast.
+Resort life in Napa Valley means private cottages, geothermal spas and buttery Bouchon pastries brought to your room for breakfast.

-In Calistoga, a $20 million expansion of Indian Springs Resort has gussied up the 1861 Mission Revival–style resort, known for its spa fed by natural geothermal geysers.
-Nearby, European-chic The Bergson sports 21 lavish rooms and suites including fireplaces, opulent gilded furniture, private patios, Jacuzzi tubs, and balconies for that sparkling-wine nightcap.
+Also in Calistoga is Indian Springs Resort, a luxurious getaway with deep roots going back to 1861, known for its spa fed by natural geothermal geysers.
+Nearby, European-chic The Bergson sports 21 lavish rooms and suites including fireplaces, opulent gilded furniture, private patios, Jacuzzi tubs and balconies for that sparkling-wine nightcap.

-As an even more private retreat, Napa’s Poetry Inn welcomes rich and famous clientele to a 40-acre hillside hideaway that feels like a private home.
-Another lovely spot, the Napa Vineyard House, was built in 1901 as a farmhouse but is now a five-room boutique inn.
-Decked out with Restoration Hardware furniture and linens, the inn also features a two-bedroom private cottage and vineyard views.
+As an even more private retreat, Napa’s Poetry Inn welcomes rich and famous clientele to a 16-hectare hillside hideaway that feels like a private home.
+Three miles away, in Yountville, is Bardessono, an exquisite hotel and spa with Japanese gardens and a focus on providing its guests with the ultimate digital detox.
+Another lovely spot, the Napa Vineyard Inn, was built in 1901 as a farmhouse but is now a five-room boutique inn.
+Furnished with Restoration Hardware furniture and linens, the inn also features a two-bedroomed private cottage and vineyard views.
 As if it couldn’t get any better, start your day with a blissfully buttery Bouchon Bakery breakfast delivered to your room.

-Still, there are other fascinating ways to explore the Napa Valley—by bike, train, or hot air balloon—where the journey becomes as joyful as the destination.
-Some of the region’s numerous bike guides put special spins on their tours.
-The Velo ‘n’ Vino bike tour, for instance, by Getaway Adventures, puts you on a specialsed Crosstrail road bike for a 30- to 50-km ride fueled by a seasonal picnic lunch of charcuterie, artisan breads, and cheeses (plus stops for sipping at as many wineries you choose), while Napa Valley Bike Tours invites warriors for off-road spins on sturdy mountain bikes, as well as paved cruises.
+There are other fascinating ways to explore the Napa Valley too—by bike, train or hot air balloon—where the journey becomes as joyful as the destination.
+Some of the region’s numerous cycling guides put special spins on their tours.
+The Velo ‘n’ Vino cycle tour, for instance, by Getaway Adventures, puts you on a specialised Crosstrail road bike for a 30- to 50-kilometre ride fuelled by a seasonal picnic lunch of charcuterie, artisan breads and cheeses (plus stops for sipping at as many wineries you choose), while Napa Valley Bike Tours invites warriors for off-road spins on sturdy mountain bikes, as well as road cruises.

 Explore Napa Valley by bike, stopping for a picnic lunch of charcuterie and cheese, or tour wineries while riding in a turn-of-the-20th-century cable car.

-Or, get a view from overhead: Colourful hot air balloon voyages feel even loftier when capped off with the post-flight breakfast and mimosas at Domaine Chandon Winery in Yountville, courtesy of Napa Valley Balloons, or the touchdown sparkling wine breakfast from Napa Valley Aloft.
+Alternatively, enjoy the view from overhead: colourful hot air balloon voyages feel even loftier when capped with a post-flight breakfast and mimosas at Domaine Chandon Winery in Yountville, courtesy of Napa Valley Balloons, or a touchdown sparkling wine breakfast from Napa Valley Aloft.

-Most people don’t associate coast redwoods with the warm climate of Napa Valley, but Bothe-Napa Valley State Park is home to rare, impressive clutches of these California giants of the plant world.
-Now spanning over 800 hectares, the park has been a treasure since it was established in 1960, and offers year-round camping, picnicking, hiking, BYOH (bring your own horse) riding, and seasonal swimming in a spring-fed pool.
-For an overnight adventure, reserve a campsite or cozy yurt, offering you more time to explore the park’s historic features, such as a pioneer cemetery, the site of Napa Valley’s first Methodist church, and a Native American plant garden.
+Most people don’t associate coastal redwoods with the warm climate of Napa Valley, but Bothe-Napa Valley State Park is home to rare, impressive clutches of these California giants of the plant world.
+Now spanning nearly 800 hectares, the park has been a treasure since it was established in 1960, and offers year-round camping, picnicking, walking, BYOH (bring your own horse) riding and seasonal swimming in a spring-fed pool.
+For an overnight adventure, reserve a pitch or cosy yurt, offering you more time to explore the park’s historic features, such as a pioneer cemetery, the site of Napa Valley’s first Methodist church and a Native American plant garden.

-You’re within walking distance of the Bale Grist Mill Historic Park, a fascinating example of 1846 ingenuity, where millers used (and still use) water-wheel-powered pulleys and grinding stones to craft artisanal organic flours, cornmeal, and polenta that you can buy at an onsite store (open weekends year-round).
+You’re within walking distance of the Bale Grist Mill Historic Park, a fascinating example of 1846 ingenuity, where millers used, and still use, water-wheel-powered pulleys and grinding stones to craft organic flours, cornmeal and polenta which that you can buy at an on-site shop (open weekends year-round).

-The city-run Alston Park is another secret gem, covering 63 hectares in the remote rolling hills of northwest Napa.
-Nearly five kilometres of meandering creek and wildflower-lined trails lead equestrians, mountain bikers, hikers, and dog-walkers (leash required) to an upper area known as Canine Commons, a popular off-leash dog area.
+The city-run Alston Park is another secret gem, covering 63 hectares in the remote rolling hills of north-west Napa.
+Nearly five kilometres of meandering creek and wildflower-lined paths lead equestrians, mountain bikers, hikers and dog-walkers (lead required) to an upper area known as Canine Commons, a popular off-lead dog area.

-For another scenic walk, set out on the Napa Valley Vine Trail, which is slated to span 75 continuous kilometres from the Vallejo ferry terminal to Calistoga when it is completed; more than 16km is already open in several disconnected sections.
-Its picturesque paths run mostly parallel to Highway 29, and along a stretch of Highway 37 into Vallejo.
+For another scenic walk, set out on the Napa Valley Vine Trail, which, when finished, is planned to span 75 kilometres from the Vallejo ferry terminal to Calistoga; you can view a map showing how much of the trail is already open.
+Its picturesque route runs mostly parallel to Highway 29, and along a stretch of Highway 37 into Vallejo.

 Attending one of Napa Valley’s best annual events isn’t just a way to taste more wine and eat great food—it’s also a good way to experience Napa Valley like a bit of a VIP.
 Take Flavor!
 Napa Valley, for instance, the March festival that includes celebrity-chef cooking demonstrations, Rising Star winemaker dinners, grand gala tastings, and behind-the-scenes “Terroir to Table” tours of the area’s best boutique producers.